TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 3.3.2 =
+* Added: Field in admin page to customize label in search form

 = 3.3.1 =
 * Fixed: Removed hard-coded site path when clicking on links on moderation page
 * Added: Label for user-submitted category list entry